 The dominance of certain countries in international fish trade masks the importance of trade for Africa, where imports of frozen fillets and small pelagic fish have been rising as production from domestic fish capture has either stagnated or been exported15.
 Fish demand has grown faster than supply in Africa, resulting in an increase in the import share from 16% in 1970 to 39% in 2017 -- a major jump given that the import share for food in aggregate was 13% in 201715.
-In Nigeria, fish have traditionally been among the cheapest animal sourced foods, but limited domestic supplies and rising imports of frozen fillets have caused real fish prices to rise significantly during the past decade15.
+In Nigeria, fish have traditionally been among the cheapest animal source foods, but limited domestic supplies and rising imports of frozen fillets have caused real fish prices to rise significantly during the past decade15.